 Authorization is granted for the Laboratory to participate in the proposed project.
-The work proposed for the laboratory is consistent with or complementary to the missions of the laboratory, and will not adversely impact execution of the DOE assigned programs at the laboratory.
+The work proposed for the laboratory is consistent with or complementary to the missions of the laboratory, and will not adversely impact i.
+Authorization for non-DOE/NNSA FFRDCs execution of the DOE assigned programs at the laboratory.